 Demonstrated efficacy across both short-term and maintenance studies with REXULTI® (brexpiprazole)

-Short-term efficacy data: 20-point reduction in PANSS total score from baseline with REXULTI 4 mg across 2 trials
+Short-term efficacy data: 20-point reduction in PANSS total score from baseline with REXULTI 4 mg across 2 trials in adults

 REXULTI 4 mg/day—reduction in PANSS total score vs placebo in pooled data at 6 weeks1